Nāga: Indonesia

-In Javanese and Balinese culture, Indonesia, a nāga is depicted as a crowned, giant, magical serpent, sometimes winged.
+In Javanese, Sundanese, and Balinese culture, Indonesia, a nāga is depicted as a crowned, giant, magical serpent, sometimes winged.
 It is similarly derived from the Shiva-Hinduism tradition, merged with Javanese animism.
 The nāga in Indonesia mainly derived and influenced by Indic tradition, combined with the native animism tradition of sacred serpents.
 In Sanskrit, the term nāga literally means snake, but in Java it normally refer to serpent deity, associated with water and fertility.
-In Borobudur, the nagas are depicted in their human form, but elsewhere they are depicted in animal shape.
+In Borobudur, the nāgas are depicted in their human form, but elsewhere they are depicted in animal shape.

 Early depictions of circa-9th-century Central Java closely resembled Indic nāga which was based on imagery of cobras.
 During this period, nāga-serpents were depicted as giant cobras supporting the waterspout of yoni-lingam.
 The examples of nāga-sculpture can be found in several Javanese candis, including Prambanan, Sambisari, Ijo, and Jawi.
-In East Java, the Penataran temple complex contain a Candi Nāga, an unusual nāga-temple with its Hindu-Javanese caryatids holding corpulent nagas aloft.
+In East Java, the Penataran temple complex contain a Candi Nāga, an unusual nāga-temple with its Hindu-Javanese caryatids holding corpulent nāgas aloft.

-The later depiction since the 15th century, however, was slightly influenced by Chinese dragon imagery—although unlike its Chinese counterparts, Javanese and Balinese nagas do not have legs.
+The later depiction since the 15th century, however, was slightly influenced by Chinese dragon imagery—although unlike its Chinese counterparts, Javanese and Balinese nāgas do not have legs.
 Nāga as the lesser deity of earth and water is prevalent in the Hindu period of Indonesia, before the introduction of Islam.

-In Balinese tradition, nagas are often depicted battling garuḍas.
-Intricately carved nagas are found as stairs railings in bridges or stairs, such as those found in Balinese temples, Ubud monkey forest, and Taman Sari in Yogyakarta.
+In Balinese tradition, nāgas are often depicted battling garuḍas.
+Intricately carved nāgas are found as stairs railings in bridges or stairs, such as those found in Balinese temples, Ubud monkey forest, and Taman Sari in Yogyakarta.

-In a wayang theater story, a snake-like god (nāga) named Sanghyang Anantaboga or Antaboga is a guardian deity in the bowels of the earth. nagas symbolize the nether realm of earth or underworld.
+In a wayang theater story, a snake-like god (nāga) named Sanghyang Anantaboga or Antaboga is a guardian deity in the bowels of the earth. nāgas symbolize the nether realm of earth or underworld.

 Laos

 The Nāga (ພະຍານາກ) is believed to live in the Laotian stretch of the Mekong or its estuaries.
-Lao mythology maintains that the nagas are the protectors of Vientiane, and by extension, the Lao state.
-The association with nagas was most clearly articulated during and immediately after the reign of Anouvong.
+Lao mythology maintains that the nāgas are the protectors of Vientiane, and by extension, the Lao state.
+The association with nāgas was most clearly articulated during and immediately after the reign of Anouvong.
 An important poem from this period San Leupphasun (ສານລຶພສູນ) discusses relations between Laos and Thailand in a veiled manner, using the Nāga and the Garuḍa to represent the Lao and the Thai, respectively.
 The Nāga is incorporated extensively into Lao iconography, and features prominently in Lao culture throughout the length of the country, not only in Vientiane.